Book Now

 Mul Chowk

 Mulchowk is the central courtyard of Patan Durbar Square and one of the most prominent among the three chowks.
 It is located between Keshab Narayan and Sundari Chowk.
 The Chowk was rebuilt in 1665 after being destroyed by fire in 1662.
-In the courtyard's centre, the Taleju and Vidya temples are housed.
+In the courtyard's center, the Taleju and Vidya temples are housed.
 Similarly, the Degutale temple, which stands five stories tall, lies in the northeast part of the courtyard.

 After breakfast in your respective hotel, you will prepare to leave for the Patan sightseeing tour.
 Your tour guide will pick you up from the hotel and take you towards Patan City in a private vehicle.
 The drive towards the charming city will take about half an hour, depending on traffic and road conditions.
 You will cross the bridge over the Bagmati River to enter the Lalitpur district.